 The number "2" represents the Logos, or the Shekinah Glory of YEHOVAH God.

 The number "3" represents the Spirit of YEHOVAH God, as well as decision, finality, and the Church -- the "Israel of God."

 The number "4" represents the material, physical creation, the earth, the world.

 The number "5" represents YEHOVAH God's redemption, Divine grace.

-Therefore, this simple "letter" represents the MEDIATOR between YEHOVAH God and mankind.
+Therefore, this simple "letter" represents the MEDIATOR between YEHOVAH God and His people Israel.
 Who is that Mediator?